cvk98/Proxmox-load-balancer/README.md

 Most likely, the script does not need a root PVE account.
 You can create a separate account with the necessary rights (not tested).
 But for those who are worried that the script may harm your cluster, I can say that there is only one POST method used for VM/LXC migration.

+# Recommendations:
+1. For a cluster similar in size and composition to the one in the screenshot, the normal value of "deviation" is 0.03.
+This means that with an average load of the cluster (or part of it) the maximum deviation of the RAM load of each node can be 3% in a larger or smaller direction.
+Example: cluster load is 50%, the minimum loaded node is 47%, the maximum loaded node is 53%.
+Moreover, it does not matter at all how much RAM the node has.

-Tested on Proxmox Virtual Environment 7.1-10 with 400+ virtual
+Tested on Proxmox Virtual Environment 7.1-10 with 400+ virtual Before using the script, please read the Supplement to the license

+**If you have any exceptions, please send them to my email.
+I'll try to help you.**

+If you want to support the author, you can do it using <b>Etherium</b> by sending a donation to <b>0x1Ee280393C04c8534D36170BF47AD199742579C5</b>